greglarious/TwinkleTie/README.md

 - LED strip waterproof rating and sticky tape backing:
   - IP30 rating means not waterproof. these usually come with a peel and stick backing
   - IP65 rating means waterproof to low pressure spray.
 These strips usually have a slightly rigid, curved, crystal clear silicone coating on one side and a peel and stick backing
   - IP67 rating means highly waterproof.
 These strips are usually inside a flexible rectangular silicone case that is not perfectly clear.
-I have never seen this form of LED strip with a peel and stick backing.
+This form of LED strip does not offer a peel and stick backing.
 Mounting is usually done with plastic brackets.
+I have not yet tried to build a tie with an IP67 strip and not sure how mounting would work.
+Maybe sew it to the tie?
 - Microcontrollers are usually available in 5V and 3V formats:
   - These LEDs technically require both 5V logic to control them and 5V power signal to illuminate
   - A board with 5V logic levels is a sure bet when driving WS2811 and WS2812 LEDs but in recent years I have had very good results with 3V controllers.